-Trevathan, as a linebacker, probably hasn’t scored too many touchdowns in his life.
-So, arguably, he doesn’t have much practice.
+Being a linebacker, Trevathan probably hasn't scored too many touchdowns in his life.
+So, arguably, he doesn't have much practice.

 That said, he's probably well aware of the rule and just had a brain cramp.
 He knows you have the carry the ball across and just messed up in the moment.

 “It was a young mistake.
 I was just in the moment,” Trevathan told reporters after the game, per the Broncos‘ official website.
 “I thought I was in the end zone.
 Next time I'm going (to) hold the ball up high and give it to a fan or something.
 But it's not going to happen again.
 I'm growing from it and I'm not … going to let anybody stop me.”

 Of course he thought he was in the end zone.
 I guess he's learned a lesson that the safest thing is to BE SURE that he's in the end zone.
 Barry Sanders, an NFL great running back, just flipped or handed the ball to the official instead of showboating or celebrating too much.